End of US highway 151 |

 |

-US 151 junctions with eastbound US 10 at 10th Street (which is one-way running southbound), and then there was an "End" assembly posted just past 9th Street:
+US 151 junction with eastbound US 10 at 10th Street (which is one-way running southbound), and then there was an "End" assembly posted just past 9th Street:

-Visible in the distance is the signage at 8th Street, which serves as westbound US 10 -- that intersection marks the actual endpoint of US 151.
-Today, one block behind the camera, eastbound US 10 runs to the right.
-After a few blocks that route turns east (ahead) on Madison Street, and then angles north (left) to the Lake Michigan car ferry dock (which happens to be situated directly behind the Anheuser-Busch malting facility visible in the background of the photo above).
+Visible in the distance is the signage at 8th Street, which at the time served as westbound US 10 -- that is the intersection that marked the actual endpoint of US 151.
+One block behind the camera, eastbound US 10 ran to the right.
+After a few blocks that route turned east (ahead) on Madison Street, and then angled north (left) to the Lake Michigan car ferry dock (which happens to be situated directly behind the Anheuser-Busch malting facility visible in the background of the photos above).
 But historically, westbound US 10 was to the left on 8th, while eastbound went straight ahead on Washington.
 Right at the big Budweiser silos, the route jogged north one block on 7th, and then resumed eastward on Jay Street, directly to the ferry dock:

 |

-It is unclear whether US 151 was ever overlapped with US 10 to the ferry dock, although that map gives no reason to think so.
+It is unclear whether US 151 was ever overlapped with US 10 to the ferry dock.
+That map gives no reason to think so, although as of mid-2022 US 10 was meticulously co-signed as "TO US 151" all the way from the ferry landing to the actual beginning of US 151:

 After the US 30 bypass opened in 1981, US 151 was extended southwestward to the interchange with the new US 30.
 This photo looks southwestward toward US 30-218.
 Today this interchange marks the end of Business US 151, which replaced mainline US 151 through Cedar Rapids and Marion upon its 1989 rerouting via Bertram: